xxfsy/PetClicker/README.md

 # PetClicker
-My pet project with a focus on architecture and coding parts.
+My project with a focus on architecture and coding parts.
 This is a clicker on MVP architecture

 Status: in development